PhosCity/Aegisub-Scripts/README.md

 ## Timing Assistant

-**_Not Available in Dependency Control_**
+**_Available in Dependency Control_**

-I made this script knowing full well that no experienced timer would use this but I had to because I loved TPP's convenience but hated that it was too unintelligent to require a separate pass to fix all the errors it generated.

-Rationale:

 When I time, I always make a series of decision for every line.
 Do I need to add lead in, lead out, snap to keyframes or link the lines?
 So I wanted to create a script that allows me to do it in a press of a hotkey.
-Someone just rolled their eyes and said, "Phos, you just made an inferior TPP".
-It might be inferior but it is definitely not a TPP.
-The workflow of using this script is the same as timing without TPP but only difference is that the aforementioned decisions is made for you by the script.
+You might be thinking, "Phos, you just made a TPP".
+I can assure you it's not.
+The workflow of using this script is the same as timing without TPP, but only difference is that the aforementioned decisions is made for you by the script.

 How to use: